m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Conclusion/_index.en.md

 ### The Board Support Package — Device Drivers
 The device's hardware features are bundled as a board support package (BSP).
 The BSP are drivers with APIs that provide a simplified way to access the hardware features.
 Feature examples include, the screen, power management chip, secure element, speaker, microphone, 6-axis [inertial measurement unit](https://en.wikipedia.org/wiki/Inertial_measurement_unit) (IMU), touch driver, and LED bar.

+## The Board Support Package — Device Drivers
+The device's hardware features such as the screen, power management chip, secure element, speaker, microphone, 6-axis [inertial measurement unit](https://en.wikipedia.org/wiki/Inertial_measurement_unit) (IMU), touch driver, LED bar, and more are bundled as a board support package (BSP).
+The BSP are drivers with APIs that provides a simplified way to accessing the features of the hardware.
+The BSP is located in the `Core2-for-AWS-IoT-EduKit/Blink-Hello-World/components/core2foraws/` folder.
+In this example, the SK6812 driver was used to control the side LED bars and the [LVGL library](https://docs.lvgl.io/v7/en/html/) was used to show the elements on the display.
+To view the available application programming interfaces (APIs) of the BSP and their usage, see the <a href="https://edukit.workshop.aws/en/api-reference/index.html" target="_blank">Core2 for {{<awsEdukitShort-en>}} API reference</a>.

 You used the BSP APIs when you controlled the side LED bars using the SK6812 driver.
 You also used the [LVGL library](https://docs.lvgl.io/v7/en/html/) to show the elements on the device's display.
 To review and learn more, the BSP is located in the `Core2-for-AWS-IoT-EduKit/Blink-Hello-World/components/core2foraws/` folder and see [Core2 for AWS IoT EduKit BSP](http://localhost:1313/en/api-reference/).

 On to [**Smart Thermostat**](/en/smart-thermostat.html).